kletobias/kletobias.github.io/_posts/2022-04-01-pandas_csv_mysql.md

 print("Done")
 ```

-There are several important parameters to specify, which will be highlighted in
+There are several important parameters to be specified, which will be highlighted in
 the following.

 - `con` is the engine created earlier.
 - `if_exists` can either be `"replace"` or `"append"`.
 Append will cause the data in the `pandas.DataFrame` to be appended to the already existing data, in case there is already data in the table.
 - `chunksize` must not be larger 1000, otherwise MySQL may throw an error during the import.
 - `dtypes` is a dictionary in which the data types for all the columns of the `pandas.DataFrame` are specified.
-This must be correct or errors can be thrown in the import process from MySQL.
+These type assignments must be correct or errors are likely to be thrown during the import process by MySQL.

-The process can take anywhere from seconds to minutes, depending on the number of columns and rows to be imported.
+The process of importing the data can take anywhere from seconds to minutes, depending on the number of columns and rows to be imported, among other factors.

 I am glad, if the article was able to help you in solving the challenge of how to import CSV data into MySQL.
+Python is a versatile tool and `sqlalchemy` makes it possible to use all the tools that MySQL has from within the Python universe.
+With the respective driver, it also works for PostgreSQL, Oracle, Microsoft Server, SQLite among others.